gachiemchiep/source_code/tvm/README.md

 The input picture is classified as [deer], with probability 0.843.
 ```

 So by using tvm the inference time is reduced from *5.241923 ms* to *0.23 ms*.
-WOW, it's amazing.

 ## Reference

 * General